raselcse07/Automatic-Answer-Checker/README.md

 # Automatic-Answer-Checker

-Automatic answer checker AI app that can check your provided answer and judge it.After checking,it provides a score according to your answer.
+Automatic answer checker is an AI app that can check your provided answer and judge it.After checking,it provides a score according to your answer.

 # Dependencies